MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/build-release-assets/go.md

 ---
 logo: go
+description: How to build and release assets for a Go project
 ---
 # Go
-> How to build and release assets for a Go project

 ## Go Releaser

 This tool helps build your application for several platforms.

 ### Resources